 Of course the fermentation process it takes on, but also because of the many different varieties of honey which are used to create the mead.

 Honey used will greatly dictate the flavor which the honey wine is going to take on.

-Mild, orange blossom honey are typically used in the production of mead for sweeter varieties.
+Mild, orange blossom honey are typically used in the production of wine for sweeter varieties.

 No two bottles of honey wine are alike.

-And, due to the fact that about 2 gallons are required for one bottle, and bees do not produce in nearly such high quantities, every bottle of the sweet, golden elixir, is extremely rare and precious (even today where mass production and factories can produce in far greater quantities than was the case when it was initially introduced as a wine beverage).
+And, due to the fact that about 30 lbs are required for one batch bottled with my recipe, every bottle of the sweet, golden elixir, is extremely rare and precious (even today where mass production and factories can produce in far greater quantities than was the case when it was initially introduced as a wine beverage).

-Regardless of the desired taste, mead is one of the oldest, and one of the most refined blends, for those who are looking for the best of both worlds when it comes to drinking wine, or a special drink to toast a particular occasion.
+Regardless of the desired taste, honey wine is one of the oldest, and one of the most refined blends, for those who are looking for the best of both worlds when it comes to drinking wine, or a special drink to toast a particular occasion.

 Breakfast Buzz Blog - Keep up to date, Participate, Share!